Setting up a Docker automation stack

 # Accessing your containers

 Once everything is up and running, you should be able to access the Web UIs of your various Docker containers.
 Do so by opening a web browser and navigating to http://ip:port.
-For accessing a container on the same machine that's hosting it, http://localhost:port or https://localhost:port can be used.
-The ip field refers to the local machine ip (not your network's public ip) which can be found by running ipconfig on Windows and ifconfig or ip address on Linux.
+For accessing a container on the same machine that's hosting it, http://localhost:port can be used.
+The ip field refers to the local machine ip (not your network's public ip).
 The port field is the port your container is configured to broadcast on, which is defined in compose.yaml.
 For example, qBittorrent will be at http://localhost:8123 based on the file provided in this guide.

 Most setup from this point on will be done through the relevant Web UIs.